ivalitov/dto-generator/README.md

 <a name="rules_remarks"></a>

-### 5. Rule's Remarks
+### 5. Rule Remarks

-Rule's remarks - refinements for known type generators, to generate boundary values.
+Rule remarks - refinements for known type generators, to generate boundary values.
 It is possible to assign remark either to the entire DTO or only to certain fields.

 Rule's remarks: